First Sealand dynasty: History

 The home city of the Sealand Dynasty is currently unknown.
 A kings list fragment states that Babylon's "kingship passed to E'urukuga".
 Given its site being known as uru.ku this capital has been speculated as being Lagash of which little is known in this period.
 Nippur, and Tell Deḥaila are also in consideration.
-Modern thinking is that the capital was a Dūr-Enlil (or Dūr-Enlile).
+Modern thinking is that the capital was a Dūr-Enlil (or Dūr-Enlile or Dūr-Enlilē).
 There was a Dūr-Enlil in Neo-Babylonian times in the general area between Uruk and Larsa as well as one in Neo-Assyrian times.
 It is not clear it either is the same place as the potential Sealand capital.

 The King list tradition

 The king list references which bear witness to the sequence of Sealand kings are summarized below:

 An additional king list provides fragmentary readings of the earlier dynastic monarchs.
 The king list A totals the reigns to give a length of 368 years for this dynasty.
 The Synchronistic King List A.117 gives the sequence from Damqi-ilišu onward, but includes an additional king between Gulkišar and Pešgaldarameš, mDIŠ-U-EN (reading unknown).
 This source is considered reliable in this respect because the forms of the names of Pešgaldarameš and Ayadaragalama match those on recently published contemporary economic tablets (see below).